-The costs of village communities are based on the results of a study commissioned by the Department of Health and conducted by Emerson et al. in $1998.^{1/2}$ The sample comprises three village communities, all managed by voluntary organisations, in the UK (86 service users).
+The costs of village communities are based on the results of a study commissioned by the Department of Health and conducted by Emerson et al. in 1998.^{1,2} The sample comprises three village communities, all managed by voluntary organisations, in the UK (86 service users).

-Costs and unit estimation 2004/2005 value Notes A. Capital costs £46 per week Capital costs of buildings and land were calculated using market valuations of property and/or construction costs.
+Costs and unit estimation 2005/2006 value Notes A. Capital costs £47 per week Capital costs of buildings and land were calculated using market valuations of property and/or construction costs.
 Capital costs have been annuitised over 60 years at a discount rate of 3.5 per cent.
 Equipment and durables amounting to 10 per cent of capital cost were added.
 3 Annual costs of vehicle replacement were estimated based on the methodology devised by the Automobile Association.
-4 Revenue costs B. Direct staffing C. Direct non-staffing £449 per week £63 per week 6 7 1 6 D. On-site administration £136 per week Calculated using facility-specific accounts information.
+4 Revenue costs B. Direct staffing C. Direct non-staffing £454 per week £65 per week Calculated using facility-specific accounts information.
+Costs relate to staffing within the individual setting/house.
+D. On-site administration £138 per week Calculated using facility-specific accounts information.
 Cost relates to staffing and non-staffing expenditure across the whole site (such as management and maintenance, social areas and grounds).
-E. Agency overheads £57 per week Calculated using facility-specific accounts information, or by adding 5 per cent of revenue costs, following an Audit Commission report about overheads associated with residential care.
-5 External services F. Hospital G. Community H. Day services £6.70 per week £22 per week £162 per week Client-specific service use was recorded using the Client Service Receipt Inventory (CSRI).
+E. Agency overheads £58 per week Calculated using facility-specific accounts information, or by adding 5 per cent of revenue costs, following an Audit Commission report about overheads associated with residential care.
+5 External services F. Hospital G. Community H. Day services £7.00 per week £22 per week £164 per week Client-specific service use was recorded using the Client Service Receipt Inventory (CSRI).
 6 Day services were costed using accounts information, where available.
 All other services were costed using national unit costs data.
 I. Personal living expenses £22 per week Individual client living expenses (based on CSRI information).
-Use of facility by client 52.18 weeks per annum Multiplier for level of disability Higher levels of ability: 0.82 x (B to H) Lower levels of ability: 1.60 x (B to H) Scores between zero and 145 were grouped as less able; scores higher than 145 were grouped as more able (145 was selected to allow relatively even Unit costs available 2004/20 05

-£751 establishment costs per resident week (includes A to E); £963 care package costs (includes A to I).
+Use of facility by client 52.18 weeks per annum Multiplier for level of disability Higher levels of ability: 0.82 x (B to H) Lower levels of ability: 1.60 x (B to H) Clients were grouped according to scores on the Adaptive Behaviour Scale (ABS).
+7 Scores between zero and 145 were grouped as less able; scores higher than 145 were grouped as more able (145 was selected to allow relatively even distribution between groups).
+Unit costs available 2005/20 006 £762 establishment costs per re esident week (inclu des A to E); £978 care package costs (includes A to I).